On splitting and splittable families

 If $b$ is odd then the calculation of $S'-S$ is similar.
 We again pair the $i$ and $b+1-i$ terms.
 Of course the $i=(b+1)/2$ term has nothing to pair with, but fortunately it cancels out completely.
 To see this note that the left and right terms are reflections of one another, since

-Thus in the second line we may take the sum from $i=1$ up to $i=(b-1)/2$.
+Thus in the second line we can take the sum from $i=1$ up to $i=(b-1)/2$.
 The rest of the proof is the same as before. \end{proof}

-The combination of Lemmas~\ref{swap lemma} and~\ref{2 point lemma} means that (when $d=0$) moving two points from any region to another region with fewer points decreases the number of splitters.
+The combination of Lemmas~\ref{swap lemma} and~\ref{2 point lemma} means that (when $d=0$) moving two points from any region to another region with fewer points does not increase the number of splitters.
 We are now ready to prove our main result.

-\begin{proof}[Proof of Theorem \ref{min2}] We will give the proof when $k = 3m$, the remaining cases are similar.
+\begin{proof}[Proof of Theorem~\ref{min2}] We will give the proof when $k = 3m$, the remaining cases are similar.
 By the lemmas together, it suffices to show that for any even $x,y\geq0$ we have:

 We show this in two steps, with each step consisting of several applications of Lemma~\ref{2 point lemma} and~\ref{swap lemma}.
 Assuming $x\leq y$, first use the two lemmas to achieve: